Clifton Bridge replacement

 How will this work affect me?

-There will be some disruption during the project, including:
+There will be some disruption during the project.

-Lane 1 and hard shoulder on both sides of the M6 will be closed for over a year.
-This is to allow safe access to the compound.
+Lane 1 and hard shoulder on both sides of the M6 will remain closed until Summer 2026 to allow safe access to the project compound.

-The current bridge is ageing and no longer meets modern standards.
-Replacing it now means:
+The previous bridge was ageing and no longer met modern standards.
+Replacing it means:

 - Fewer disruptions in the future